Sign in

 Types of slitting

-1. Log slitting
+1. Log Slitting

-There are three types of rewind slitting: razor slitting, shear slitting, and crush cutting.
+Rewind slitting includes razor slitting, shear slitting, and crush cutting.

-A. Razor slitting
+A. Razor Slitting

 Additional reading: